No matter if you love or hate Tiger Woods, every golf fan is sure to have an opinion on his quest to break Jack Nicklaus' major championship record.

 FIVE OR MORE: 26 percent

-It's pretty telling that only 13 of Tiger's colleagues said that he would get to that number of 19 major wins, but maybe more telling is that six percent of the PGA Tour players don't think he will ever win another major.
+It's pretty telling that only 26 percent said that he would get to that number of 19 major wins, but maybe more telling is that six percent of the PGA Tour players don't think he will ever win another major.

 Woods has been there in the past, but when the weekend rolls around it almost seems like his mind takes on a different persona, not like the one that used to have the mentality of "get lead, kill field."
 Now it seems when Saturday and Sunday are upon us in a major week, Tiger isn't the same guy as he used to be.